The Path of Duty and Honor

 The crowd was large, loud, and almost entirely happy.
 At least for one morning, things would work out.

-The assassin had chosen his perch after three weeks of reconnaissance.
-Twelve visits to the park in various disguises, at various hours, because professionals are thorough and amateurs get caught.
-He had studied the sight lines, the prevailing winds, the likely positions of security personnel, and the trajectory of the morning sun — because a glint off a scope at the wrong moment was the sort of career-ending mistake that tended to be fatal in more ways than one.
+The assassin had chosen his perch after three weeks of reconnaissance, twelve visits to the park wearing various disguises, at various times of the day, because those in his line of work have to be thorough, while amateurs get caught.
+He had studied the sight lines, the prevailing winds, the likely positions of security personnel, taking every nuance into account along with the trajectory of the morning sun, because a glint off a scope at the wrong moment was the sort of life-ending mistake for him.

-The pine tree at the outer edge of the park was perfect.
-Forty feet up, dense with late-summer foliage, invisible from the ground and from the air.
-He'd hauled his rifle up in pieces over several days, securing each component in a camouflaged bag lashed to the trunk.
+The pine tree at the outer edge of the park was perfect, forty feet up, dense with late-summer foliage, and all but invisible from the ground and from the air.
+He had used camouflaged tarps both above and below him so he would remain invisible from the ground as well as the helicopters that would be circling above.
+He’d hauled the rifle up in pieces over several days, each component sealed in a camouflaged bag and cinched tight against the trunk where it wouldn’t catch light or silhouette.
+Nothing moved unless he intended it to.
+Nothing reflected.
+By the time the last section was in place, the weapon felt less assembled than inevitable.

-He was, in every measurable way, a thorough man.
+He was, in every measurable way, a professional.

-A bulletproof transparent screen had been erected behind the podium, with two more panels flanking the teleprompters on either side.
-It was, by any reasonable standard, a fortress of protective glass and federal manpower.
+A bulletproof transparent screen had been erected behind the podium where the president would speak, with two more panels flanking the teleprompters on either side.
+It was intended to be a fortress of protective glass and federal manpower.
 So long as POTUS was wedged between the layers.

 The president, however, had insisted on a meet-and-greet in front of it.
-At least briefly, she had instructed.
-Because the American people needed to see her humanity, she'd explained.
-Because the American Restoration Act required their support.
-Because shaking hands and kissing babies was apparently non-negotiable, despite the assassination attempt of the year before, which one might have thought would have recalibrated her risk assessment somewhat.
+At least briefly, she had said, because the American people needed to see her humanity.
+Because the American Restoration Act required their support, they needed to be right next to her.
+Because shaking hands and kissing babies was apparently non-negotiable, despite the assassination attempt of the year before, which many staff had thought would have recalibrated her risk assessment somewhat.

 Not this president.
-Fierce at heart, yet approachable.
+She was fierce at heart, yet still approachable.
 A dangerous combination.

 The Secret Service had registered its objections through the appropriate channels.
 President Cander had listened carefully, weighed the concerns, and overruled them anyway.
-This, everyone agreed privately, was very on-brand.
+This, everyone agreed privately, was very on-brand for her.

-Even the twenty trees in the surrounding area had been examined, thoroughly checked with binoculars from the ground and from helicopters above.
-To be fair, it was a solid check, by the book, but in hindsight, the kind of thing that gets written up in security manuals years later, under headings like 'Vulnerabilities We Did Not Anticipate'.
+Even the twenty other trees in the surrounding area had been examined, thoroughly checked with binoculars from the ground and from helicopters above.
+To be fair, it was a solid check, by the book, but in hindsight, the kind of thing that would, in the event of failure, get written up in security manuals years later, under headings like 'Vulnerabilities We Did Not Anticipate'.

 The president emerged flanked by agents, the first gentleman at her side, moving toward the designated greeting area with the easy confidence of a woman who regarded her own security briefings as optional reading.

-Wearing what the media had dubbed the presidential pantsuit collection, she had settled on cobalt blue, with a tailored blazer featuring the Presidential Seal emblazoned across the chest pocket.
-She smoothed it down with her hands, brushing back a strand of hair that had blown across her face.
+Wearing what the media had dubbed her preferred presidential pantsuit collection, she had settled on cobalt blue, with a tailored blazer featuring the Presidential Seal emblazoned across the chest pocket.
+She smoothed it down with her hands, brushing back a strand of hair that had blown across her face before facing the crowd.

-The assassin settled the MR-12 against his shoulder and found her in his glass.
-Checked his sight line.
+The assassin settled the Creedmoor against his shoulder and found her in his glass.
+He checked his sight line.
 Clear and clean.
-The party balloons showed it was nearly wind-still.
+The party balloons showed it was nearly a still wind.
 He couldn't have hoped for better conditions.

-Something appeared that he could not yet see, passing outside the edge of the scope and rapidly moving toward the president.
+Something appeared that he could not yet see, passing outside the edge of the scope and rapidly moving toward the president just as he squeezed back on the trigger.

 A horse and rider in full gallop, blue Continental Army jacket flapping, hair tied back, eyes locked forward.
 Secret Service agents now shouting, weapons rising, but the moment had already slipped.

-Just a blur; dark, fast, massive, filling the glass for a fraction of a second now, as he squeezed.
-The trigger broke.
+And at the moment he fired, there was a blur; dark, fast, massive, filling the glass for a fraction of a second.

-The rider launched from the saddle, airborne over the president's head.
+The rider launched from the saddle, airborne toward the president's head.

 The round crossed the distance in a blink and fragmented on impact exactly as designed, tearing through muscle and tissue.
 Still, momentum carried the rider forward, and he came down hard, driving the president to the ground with his own body as Secret Service agents closed in from every direction.

 From his perch, the assassin didn't wait to assess the result.
-He was already moving, hands finding the cable, feet pushing off from the branch, feet hitting the ground two seconds later.
+He had trained for this.
+Phase one was the kill shot.
+Phase two was escape.
+It was now or never.
+He was already moving, hands finding the cable, feet pushing off from the branch, feet hitting the ground within two seconds.
 Then he was in the crowd, and the crowd swallowed him whole.

-Behind him, a single voice cut above the noise with the particular shrillness of someone who had just witnessed history and deeply objected to it:
+Behind him, a single voice cut above the noise with the particular shrillness of someone who had just witnessed history:

 "My God, the president's been shot!"